-I confirm on behalf of the Corporation that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the College, or material non-compliance with the terms and conditions of funding, under the College's grant funding agreements and contracts with the ESFA, or any public funder.
+I confirm on behalf of the Corporation that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the College, or material noncompliance with the terms and conditions of funding, under the College's grant funding agreements and contracts with the ESFA, or any public funder.

-I confirm that the following instances of material irregularity, impropriety or funding non-compliance have been discovered and were notified to the ESFA in 2018-19 and 2019-20 financial years.
+I confirm that the following instances of material irregularity, impropriety or funding non-compliance have been discovered and have been notified to the ESFA.
 If any further instances are identified after the date of this statement, these will be notified to the ESFA:

-- The College failed to comply with funding regulations related to its subcontracting activities between 2014-5 and 2017-18.
+The College failed to comply with funding regulations related to its subcontracting activities between 2014-5 and 2017-18, which was notified to the ESFA.
 Following this, the College withdrew from its subcontracting activities and was placed in FE intervention in 2019.
-There is a repayment agreement in place to repay the funding and this is included in the long-term creditors in the Financial Statements. - As part of their internal audit work RSM were of the opinion that there were weaknesses in the framework for risk management, governance and internal control related to the Learner Number Systems.
-This work was followed up early in 2021-22 by the Internal Auditors (TIAA) who concluded that there were only two low recommendations that were outstanding (excluding one subcontracted learner yet to complete) in relation to the 2020-21 ILR data.
-In August 2021 the College introduced a new Learner Number IT system.
+There is a repayment agreement in place to repay the funding and this is included in the long-term creditors in the Financial Statements.